...

 Reprocess and Reconsolidate Traumatic Memories

 The overwhelm that occurs during traumatic experience interferes with the body’s natural ability to process and resolve the situation.
 Trauma memories become suspended in an implicit holding pattern causing stress and anxiety on the mind and body.
+The body is holding this unresolved trauma.
 This is why hypervigilance, anxiety, shock, depression and other symptoms persist far beyond the traumatic event.
 The nervous system is unable to regain homeostasis as the trauma residue is suspended until a time when it can be safely processed.

 What is Memory Reconsolidation